Squidysquid1/travelblueprint/README.md

 #Run Application
 $ flask run --debug
 ```
-In flask, Default port is `5000`
+Please note only 2 cities have proper test data.

 ### Run flask for production
 > [!IMPORTANT]
-> App has not been tested in production and not yet ready for widespread use as still in alpha.
+> App has not been tested in production and not yet ready for widespread use as still in beta.

 Please refer to the following for info for deploying a flask application.